tshrode37/Twitter-Streaming-Football/README.md

 ### Data

-The data will be collected by creating a pipeline to live stream tweets that contain tag words relate to each team playing in the NFL Conference Championship game.
+The data will be collected by creating a pipeline to live stream tweets that contain tag words that relate to each team playing in the NFL Conference Championship game.
 For example, during the Tampa Bay Buccaneers versus Green Bay Packers game, the following tag words were used to collect tweets:

   ```
   "Tom Brady", "Aaron Rodgers", "Buccaneers", "GoPackGo", "TBvsGB", "Green Bay Packers", "Tampa Bay Buccaneers", "Superbowl",  "Bucs", "Packers", "NFC Championship", "SuperbowlLV", "NFLPlayoffs"